SamiaAurin/W3-Ass-PythonFlask/README.md

 ## How to Run This Project

-Please read the **How to Run This Project.pdf** file and follow the instructions carefully to ensure you can successfully run the project.
+Please download the **How to Run This Project.pdf** file so that you can see the comments clearly and follow the instructions carefully to ensure you can successfully run the project.

 ### Base URLs